LEQO-Framework/leqo-backend/docs/usage/setup.rst

 Setup
 =====

-The LEQO-Backend is provided as a docker-image to allow for a simple setup.
+The LEQO-Backend is provided as a docker-image and can be run:

+- **Standalone**: for backend-only use
+- **In combination with frontend**: for full-stack development

+You’ll need:

+- Docker + Docker Compose installed
+- Basic terminal access

 To get started install `Docker Compose <https://docs.docker.com/compose/install/>`_ and follow the instructions below.